Spectral stability and perturbation results for kernel differentiation matrices on the sphere: Introduction

-For the local stencil approach, there are certain cases where the exists a suitable family $b_j$ with the property that the function used in (\ref{small_footprint}), namely the cutoff of $\opL b_j$, is very close to $\opL \chi_j$ even for relatively small stencils.
-This property was considered in \cite{FHNWW} for ``local Lagrange bases'' obtained from certain CPD kernels on spheres (such kernels, which include restricted surface splines, are described in section \ref{S:Prelim}).
-Since then it has been generalized to other kernels on compact, Riemannian manifolds without boundary \cite{HNRW}.
-In such cases, $ \overline{\MM}_X$ is a small perturbation of $\MM_X$, which motivates one to consider the following two problems: \begin{itemize} \item to determine the spectrum for the global DM $\MM_X$ when $\Phi$ is CPD \item to develop a perturbation theory for the spectrum of kernel-based DMs \end{itemize} Both of these problems are relevant beyond the specific motivation mentioned here.
+While these local methods are much more computationally efficient than the global method, it is more difficult to prove results about the spectral stability of their DMs because they do not have an underlying structure to exploit.
+Figure \ref{fig:example_spectra} shows that the spectra of DMs of both local methods are indeed more complicated than the global method.
+The approach we follow to study the spectral stability of the local DMs is to view them as perturbations of the the global DM, $\MM_X$, and to bound their spectra in terms of the spectrum of $\MM_X$.
+Indeed, both local methods recover $\MM_X$ in the limit that their stencils include every point in $X$.
+This motivates two problems: \begin{itemize} \item to determine the spectrum for the global DM $\MM_X$ when $\Phi$ is CPD \item to develop a perturbation theory for the spectrum of kernel-based DMs \end{itemize} Both of these problems are relevant beyond the specific motivation mentioned here.
 There are many reasons the DM might be perturbed (e.g. by small adjustments to the point set, or evaluation of the kernel, or by approximation of the differential operator, either from approximation or by addition of higher order ``viscosity'' terms), and it is common practice to supplement the kernel with an auxiliary polynomial space and provide corresponding constraints \cite[Section 5.1]{fornberg_flyer_2015} -- in short, to treat a PD kernel as CPD.

+Our spectral stability analysis is limited to the local Lagrange DMs $\MLL_X$, where, for certain kernels and point sets $X$, recent results allow us to bound $\|\MLL_X - \MM_X\|$.
+Analogous results are not yet available for RBF-FD DMs, but we give numerical evidence that a similar stability analysis may hold.